 And to cut a long story short: it rained heavily during the night, the morning was thick with fog and rain, visibility was almost non-existent and we didn't feel like taking the official visitors' entrance as well.
 That's how it can go.
 Happy about the magical evening of a dream day, we simply move on after a hearty breakfast.

-You think this could also be of interest to others?
-Then you can download the Share post quietly.
+Do you think our travel experiences might be of interest to others?
+Then you can share the Share post quietly.
 By e-mail or however you want to do it.

 In addition, if you haven't already done so, you can use our Newsletter subscribe.
 Here you will receive all our experiences in your mailbox whenever we publish something new or once a week on Fridays: live-pur.ch/newsletter